stefanhans/distributed-contexting/what/PITCHME.md

 ---

+Distributed Contexting provides a methodology to connect peers with matching context

+---

 Principles of Distributed Contexting
 @ul
 - a double strand of bits
-- an endless multidimensional binary tree nodes and leaves
+- a binary tree nodes and leaves
 - an endless binary texture
 - ????
 @ulend